hajonsoft/email-server-site/README.md

 ## Project Overview

-Harmonia Posta is designed to be a secure, invite-only email platform tailored for professionals and individuals who value privacy.
+The email server is designed to be a secure, invite-only email platform tailored for professionals and individuals who value privacy.
 It provides a streamlined, user-friendly interface that makes managing email communications convenient and secure.

 ## Features